Stand Up Paddleboarding (SUPing) has been around for a long time. In its current form, it can be

 tail.
 Use the leverage of your hips and legs, while rotating your torso, to do this.

 ● The Sweep Stroke on the left side will turn your board to the right, and vice versa.

 ● Pivot Turns are helpful when you want to turn and catch a wave.
 A good way to think of them

-are as ultra-effective Sweep Strokes.
+is as ultra-effective Sweep Strokes.

 ● For paddleboards 17 feet long or less, stand in the middle.
 On longer boards, walk back further to get

 the nose out.

 ● Stand in the middle of the board, with both of your feet facing forwards.

 ● Place your paddle alongside your board, with the power face up, to provide stability.
 This